Indigestion (Dyspepsia)

 • yellowing of your eyes or skin

-You should also see a doctor if your indigestion lasts longer than 2 weeks.
+You should also see a doctor if your indigestion doesn’t get better.

 What causes indigestion?

-Researchers do not know what causes functional dyspepsia.
-Some research3 suggests that the following factors may play a role in functional dyspepsia:
+In most cases, experts do not know what causes this disorder.
+Some research suggests that the following factors may play a role

 • problems in the first part of your small intestine, including inflammation and being overly sensitive to stomach acids